SarmadC/YuGiOh-Price-Checker/README.md

 **Donation**

-This is free, open-source software.
-If you'd like to support the development of future projects, or say thanks for this one, you can
-[buy me a coffee](https://ko-fi.com/sarmadc).
+This is free.
+If you'd like to support the development of future projects, or say thanks for this one, you can [buy me a coffee](https://ko-fi.com/sarmadc).